Rui-L/RCN_CNN_SVM_KNN-EMNIST/README.md

 Use [EMNIST](https://www.nist.gov/itl/iad/image-group/emnist-dataset) dataset for letters.
 (Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
 EMNIST: an extension of MNIST to handwritten letters.
 Retrieved from http://arxiv.org/abs/1702.05373)

 > EMNIST Letters: 145,600 characters.
 26 balanced classes.

+You need to download dataset from EMNIST website to run the code.
+[This script](EMNIST/convert_mnist_to_bmp.py)(modified from https://github.com/Coopss/EMNIST) can be used to convert `emnist-letters.mat` to image files.